top of page

 ABOUT PEARSON HUFF

-Pearson Huff, located in Plantation, Florida is a law firm serving primarily Broward County with a concentration on Florida Guardianship, Probate, Estate Planning, and Elder Law.
-We focus on guardianships for adults and children, probate and estate administration, estate planning, customized wills, powers of attorney, and living wills.
+Pearson Huff, located in Plantation, Florida is a law firm serving primarily Broward County with a concentration on Florida Probate, Estate Planning, and Elder Law.
+We focus on probate and estate administration, estate planning, customized wills, powers of attorney, living wills, and enhanced life estate (Lady Bird) deeds.
 When a loved one passes away in Florida, we represent family members, heirs, beneficiaries, and corporate fiduciaries in probate administration.
 In addition to customizing wills and trusts, we guide our clients through the process of creating durable powers of attorneys and healthcare documents, such as living wills and healthcare directives, which allow our clients to outline their wishes in advance and state who they would like to name as a representative to act on their behalf if they become incapacitated and unable to do so.
 Our staff prides itself on representing our clients with compassion, understanding, and legal expertise.
 We are continually striving for perfection in our goal of furthering our clients' legal needs, wishes, and objectives.
 For further information about our practice, please contact us today.
 Thank you for your interest in our firm.

 GET IN TOUCH